cloud-mlops/fine-tuning/serving/README.md

    2. Download the model to your local environment.
 For example, here we are downloading a model from hugging face.

-        In your local enviornment, install hugging face hub using pip:
+        In your local enviornment, install hugging face hub using pip and download the model using python3 script:
         ```
         pip3 install huggingface_hub
-        ```
-        Download the model using python3

-        ```
         python3 serving-yamls/download_model_hugging_face.py
         ```